 Unfortunately our ruffles with a certain someone can tug on the connections everyone else has with that person and the tension that your dynamic brings when you’re both under the same roof, is communally and undeniably palpable .

 At the heart of most, if not all disagreements between people who share a history, is a conflict between values and the longer the history, the more necessary brave, deliberate and gentle the discussions need to be to untangle and resolve those conflicts.

 I’m inviting you to view the dread of seeing your shudder-inducing someone, as an opportunity to flex your resilience muscles and listen to your own conscience regarding what taking the high road means in your situation.

-The way I see it, the self care journey at it’s core, prepares us to meet opportunities like these by flexing our muscle of resilience and self awareness that all those meditation sessions, long jogs, journal entries, quiet coffee mornings and diligently prepared healthy meals have afforded us.
+The way I see it, the self care journey at it’s core, prepares us to face adversity with the resilience and self awareness that all those meditation sessions, long jogs, journal entries, quiet coffee mornings and diligently prepared green smoothies have afforded us.

 Soften The Rough Edges To Prepare The Ground For Future Resolution